 Not to mention all the problems it causes like bloated deployment time; errors in the build; and no guarantee the app is the same server-to-server.

 What you need – what we all want – is good up-time and scale for everything.
 Especially for large deployments.

 The two aren’t often discussed together, but CI/CD principles and best practices can 100% apply to Python development.

 What is CI/CD and Why Should You Use it?

 Inedo is all about CI/CD, so before I really get into the meat of Python CI/CD, let’s quickly cover what it is in general.

 It’s basically the automation of building committed code and deploying it after testing.

-The principals of CI (continuous integration) help fight problems that occur with rapid release cadences like bad quality control on new features or performance issues for end users.
+The principles of CI (continuous integration) help fight problems that occur with rapid release cadences like bad quality control on new features or performance issues for end users.
 With CI, developers can implement changes into their code and make sure it integrates with the main codebase with automatic testing.

 On the other end, CD (continuous deployment/delivery) is about producing and delivering software.
-Every organization has a different CD process, but essentially boils down to changes made are automatically bug tested, uploaded, and deployed to production.
+Every organization has a different CD process, but essentially boils down to changes made that are automatically bug tested, uploaded, and deployed to production.
 The results are three noticeable benefits: better quality software; faster delivery of ideas to market; and cheaper implementation.

 CI/CD together is a super powerful tool, and the benefits are worth the human resources to implement it into your development process.